Custom Buttons

 PowerShell Content

-You can enter the script to be executed on the target device.
+You can enter the script that will be executed on the target device in the Powershell Content editor.

 • PostMessageInfo $message